capital-american/Capital-American-Shaman/src/pages/products/zen-master-hhc-cartridges.md

 **FRUIT PUNCH:** Hybrid strain that can uplift you, overall making you happier.
 Fruit Punch should give you a mellow high characterized by improved mood and relaxation.

 Primary Terpenes: Limonene, Caryophyllene, Myrcene

 **BONG POP:** Hybrid strain that is known to give the giggly and euphoric feelings.
 Some say that they become more mindful after using this strain.

-Primary Terpenes: Pinene, Mycrene, Ocimene

-**BONG POP:** Hybrid strain that is known to give the giggly and euphoric feelings.
-Some say that they become more mindful after using this strain.